Startle-evoked movement: Reticulospinal tract connection

 Muscles lacking reticulospinal tract inputs are not susceptible to SEM.
 The ability to elicit SEM has been used as evidence for reticulospinal tract connections to the muscles governing grasp of the human hand.

 Neurological impairment

 People who have suffered cortical damage such as a stroke are capable of performing SEM.
 In one experiment, SEM caused stroke survivors to perform arm movements as fast as unimpaired people, despite being slower when performing the same action voluntarily.
 Furthermore, people with pure hereditary spastic paraplegia, a condition effecting the corticospinal tract, are susceptible to SEM as well.

 Involuntary initiation

 SEM is typified by a reduction in the time to perform an action.
-Voluntary arm extension, for example, occurs roughly 170 milliseconds after a "Go" signal, while SEMs for arm extension occur between 65-77 milliseconds.
+Voluntary arm extension, for example, occurs roughly 170 milliseconds after a "Go" signal, while SEMs for arm extension occur between 65 and 77 milliseconds.
 Due to this faster reaction time, and considering conduction velocity, cortical involvement for these movements is unlikely.
+Furthermore, movement-related cortical potentials which typically precede voluntary movement execution are absent in SEM.